 Humio solves the observability problem of Cloud Native

 Stibo Systems found that Humio’s search language and parameters were easier to use than Elasticsearch and Kibana to find logs associated with root causes, and it performed better at scale.
-This boost enabled their support team to respond faster.“Humio is really, really essential.
-It makes deep debugging really, really, really easy because it is so easy to zoom in on the problem, from very few parameters.”
+This boost enabled their support team to respond faster.

 It also helps with determining the causes behind issues after the instances in a microservice environment were no longer running.
 “With microservices, all customer issues become a murder mystery.
 To accurately determine what is happening, Humio is really essential.”